 Mullin confessed to all the murders and said the voices in his head made him do it.
 He was sentenced to life in prison.Wikimedia Commons

 Sometimes, it's a hero — a smart detective or an especially clever victim — who saves the day.
 For instance, it was a victim who brought down Jeffrey Dahmer, one of history's most famous serial killers.
 After Tracy Edwards was lured back to Dahmer's house and handcuffed, he pretended to befriend the man who was about to eat him — and used Dahmer's false sense of security to flee the house.

 In another case, a talented FBI profiler was responsible for the arrest of Robert Hansen, the "Butcher Baker" of Alaska, who hunted his victims through the woods with a knife and a gun.
 Special Agent Roy Hazelwood told his colleagues to look for an experienced big game hunter with low self-esteem and a stutter — and led them right to Hansen's door.

 Other times, no amount of courage or smarts saves the day — it's just sheer dumb luck.
 That was the case with serial killer Randy Kraft, who had been a suspect but was released for lack of evidence.
 He was finally caught when he was pulled over for drunk driving — with a dead man in his car.

 Then there was Larry Eyler, a hot-tempered house painter who was serving a life sentence for the murder of 15-year-old Daniel Bridges.
 It was only after he died in prison that his lawyer released a list of 17 other names he'd compiled: his other, unknown victims who had been buried in graves that were never found.

-After this look at infamous serial killers, read about Marcel Pétiot, one of the most despicable serial killers of all time.
+After looking at this list of infamous serial killers, read about Marcel Pétiot, one of the most despicable serial killers of all time.
 Then, have a look at some quotes from serial killers that will leave you deeply disturbed.